-Acid reflux is the flow of stomach acid back into the esophagus.
+Acid reflux is the flow of stomach acid back into the oesophagus.

 Acid reflux can become a serious, chronic condition called gastroesophageal reflux disease or GERD.
 GERD can have several unpleasant symptoms that include difficulty swallowing, hoarseness, dry sore throat, and coughing, as well as heartburn.
 Depending on their severity, these symptoms can significantly impair daily quality of life.

-In normal digestion, the lower esophageal sphincter (LES) opens to allow food to pass into the stomach and closes to prevent food and acidic stomach juices from flowing back into the esophagus.
-Gastroesophageal reflux occurs when the LES is weak or relaxes inappropriately, allowing the stomach’s contents to flow up into the esophagus.
+In normal digestion, the lower oesophagal sphincter (LES) opens to allow food to pass into the stomach and closes to prevent food and acidic stomach juices from flowing back into the oesophagus.
+Gastroesophageal reflux occurs when the LES is weak or relaxes inappropriately, allowing the stomach’s contents to flow up into the oesophagus.

 Hiatal hernia and GERD

 A hiatal hernia may weaken the LES and increase the risk for gastroesophageal reflux.
-Hiatal hernia occurs when the upper part of the stomach moves up into the chest through a small opening in the diaphragm (diaphragmatic hiatus).
+A hiatal hernia occurs when the upper part of the stomach moves up into the chest through a small opening in the diaphragm (diaphragmatic hiatus).
 The diaphragm is the muscle separating the abdomen from the chest.
-Recent studies show that the opening in the diaphragm helps support the lower end of the esophagus.
+Recent studies show that the opening in the diaphragm helps support the lower end of the oesophagus.
 Many people with a hiatal hernia will not have problems with heartburn or reflux.
-But having a hiatal hernia may allow stomach contents to reflux more easily into the esophagus.
+But having a hiatal hernia may allow stomach contents to reflux more easily into the oesophagus.

 GERD is caused by frequent acid reflux.

-When you swallow, a circular band of muscle around the bottom of your esophagus (lower esophageal sphincter) relaxes to allow food and liquid to flow into your stomach.
+When you swallow, a circular band of muscle around the bottom of your oesophagus (lower oesophagal sphincter) relaxes to allow food and liquid to flow into your stomach.
 Then the sphincter closes again.